How The Legend Of Korra Should Have Gone

 Book 1 goes as canonically, until the very last moments, where Korra does not regain her bending in a deus ex machina thanks to Aang as in canon.
 But she does speak to Aang, who gives her hope and reassures her that she is still the Avatar, and she can still regain her power; most Avatars, he reminds her, don't even learn they are the Avatar until their teens, so starting over now does not leave her that far behind her predecessors, and prior to this setback she was a veritable prodigy even for an Avatar.
 Korra protests that Aang was more powerful than she had been when he was five years younger than her, but Aang counters that that was due to extraordinary and dire circumstances, and no Avatar should be forced to mature as quickly as he was.
 The book ends with her dedicated to diving headlong, forcefully, into regaining her bending.

 By the start of Book 2, a year has elapsed.
 Under Tenzin's tutelage, both Korra and Lin are practicing Guru Pathik style chakra unlocking to connect with their inner cosmic selves and unblock the chi pathways that Amon blocked to inhibit their bending.
-Lin is making frustratingly slow progress, no small part due to her stubborn nature and her past with Tenzin, but she preservers to that she can resume her duties protecting Republic City.
+Lin is making frustratingly slow progress, no small part due to her stubborn nature and her past with Tenzin, but she perseveres so that she can resume her duties protecting Republic City.
 Korra meanwhile is having no luck at all.
 Her very purpose in doing it, just to regain her bending powers and be important and powerful again, is impeding her progress in it, creating a spiritual block.

 When offered the chance, she turns instead to her uncle Unalaq to try to regain access to her Avatar powers.
 As in canon he teaches her how to "spiritbend", but unlike canon this can be done with any element, not only water; he uses water as he's a waterbender, but she's only got air to work with for now.
 He also teaches her how to astrally project, a technique related to entering the spirit world via meditation.
 And all the while, he tries to re-teach her waterbending, by encouraging her to foster a relationship with the ocean spirit, the essence of water, and also with the moon spirit, the original waterbender, who he points out is actually a relative of them both: Yue, his grand-aunt and Korra's great-grand-aunt, who gave her life to become the moon spirit after Admiral Zhou killed the old moon spirit during the Hundred Years' War.